 The goals and expectations of the PRIDE program will be reviewed at the orientation session, including an expected time line for the entire process.
 The major goal of the various lectures is to provide a minimum background required for undertaking epidemiology and genetics research on CVD comorbidities.
 Other lectures and workshops are scheduled throughout.
 Finally, the concluding session will review what has been accomplished and what lies ahead with particular emphasis on what is expected of the mentees during the following year especially prior to the mid-year meeting and prior to the 2nd summer Institute.

-Special workshops on “Grant Writing and Grantsmanship” (NHLBI Program staff, Ms. Dodson, and Drs.
-Rao, and Schechtman): PRIDE Mentees will receive extensive training in grants writing and grantsmanship issues.
+Special workshops on “Grant Writing and Grantsmanship” (NHLBI Program staff, Ms. Dodson, Drs.
+Rao, and Dr. Schechtman): PRIDE mentees will receive extensive training in grants writing and grantsmanship issues.
 NHLBI Program staff (Dr. Josephine Boyington and colleagues) cover in great detail the various types of NIH funding mechanisms, grant submission procedures, re-submission of revised applications, and NIH review process, early investigator considerations, the areas of current research interest to the NHLBI, etc. This series of 3 lectures is followed by an expert presentation by Dr. Schechtman on what the grant reviewers look for, what type of mistakes one should avoid, and how to write grants in a style readily appreciated by reviewers.
 Ms. Dodson provides excellent hands-on training on how best to write and present the specific aims.
 Her one hour lecture is followed by a group discussion and then followed by individual meeting with each mentee to discuss the specific aims of that mentee’s grant.
 Dr. Rao provides a presentation and discussion on how to responsively prepare revised applications (re-submissions).
 Collectively, they provide the nuts and bolts of grant writing, covering grantsmanship issues.

-Many Survey Lectures are presented during the Summer Institute, including topics such as Biomedical Journal Publishing; Reviewing Grants; Public Databases, Data Mining and Genome-Wide Association Studies (GWAS); Hypertension, Hypertensive Heart Disease and Genetics; Cardiovascular Phenotyping Laboratory; Cardiovascular Genetic Epidemiology; Lung Epidemiology and Genetics, Sleep Epidemiology and Genetics, Training in Responsible Conduct of Research; Race/Ethnicity, and Health Disparities; Unique Issues Faced by Researchers from Underrepresented Backgrounds in Conducting Research and in Pursuing Independent Research Careers; The Role of Genomics in Complex Disease; Career Advancement Plan for Junior Faculty; A Novel Field-Tested Approach to Writing NIH Grants: Internet Available Tools; Overview of Dissemination and Implementation Science; Group Brainstorming of proposals and a Concluding Session with a review of progress up to date and discuss in detail the plans for the following year.
+Many Survey lectures are presented during the summer sessions, including topics such as Biomedical Journal Publishing; Reviewing Grants; Public Databases, Data Mining and Genome-Wide Association Studies (GWAS); Hypertension, Hypertensive Heart Disease and Genetics; Cardiovascular Phenotyping Laboratory; Cardiovascular Genetic Epidemiology; Lung Epidemiology and Genetics, Sleep Epidemiology and Genetics, Training in Responsible Conduct of Research; Race/Ethnicity, and Health Disparities; Unique Issues Faced by Researchers from Underrepresented Backgrounds in Conducting Research and in Pursuing Independent Research Careers; The Role of Genomics in Complex Disease; Career Advancement Plan for Junior Faculty; A Novel Field-Tested Approach to Writing NIH Grants: Internet Available Tools; Overview of Dissemination and Implementation Science; Group Brainstorming of proposals and a Concluding Session with a review of progress up to date and discuss in detail the plans for the following year.

 This component consists of Small Research Projects (SRPs), extensive mentoring and follow up activities with regular evaluations and tracking for a minimum period of three additional years.
-The SRP is to provide support for Mentee-proposed small research projects and to facilitate transition to research independence and leading to subsequent NIH research grant applications.
-The SRP can serve a critical role by generating pilot data in support of “K” or “R” NIH proposals and in intended to be an initial step that will lead to research independence.
+The SRP is to provide support for mentee-proposed small research projects and to facilitate transition to research independence and leading to subsequent NIH research grant applications.
+The SRP can serve a critical role by generating pilot data in support of “K” or “R” NIH proposals and is intended to be an initial step that will lead to research independence.